Vintage photos reveal Disneyland's creation

 "And then all the amazing stuff that Disney is able to pull out from the collections."

-His favorite "artifact" wasn't a vintage poster or backstage-photo -- it was a real life Disney insider: Imagineer Bob Gerr.
+His favorite "artifact" wasn't a vintage poster or backstage-photo -- it was a real life Disney insider: Imagineer Bob Gurr.

 Sleeping Beauty's castle is an iconic feature of Disneyland, but it wasn't always featured in plans.